What is General Education?

 Montclair State University’s General Education program consists of a collection of courses that all undergraduate students are required to take – in addition to coursework in their major.
 Most students at MSU have the same broad requirements, which can be fulfilled by a wide variety of courses.

 Gen Ed is organized into several categories, and every student is required to take one course in each required category.
 The required categories vary, depending upon which degree you are seeking.

 The Gen Ed Program is intended to prepare you with the habits and capabilities to be a lifelong learner; to become an information literate, knowledgeable, active and discerning citizen; and develop into a culturally aware and self-reflective critical thinker who functions locally as well as in the nation and the global community.

-The Program aims to do this by exposing you to a wide range of academic disciplines and perspectives that broadens your base of knowledge, challenges you to acquire key skills and perspectives, and gives you opportunities to cultivate these universally-valuable virtues in multiple contexts.
+The Program aims to do this by exposing you to a wide range of academic disciplines and perspectives that broaden your base of knowledge, challenge you to acquire key skills and perspectives, and give you opportunities to cultivate these universally-valuable virtues in multiple contexts.